 - What have previous employees in this position gone on to do?

 - I believe I’m a great fit for this company.
 Is there anything else I can do to dispel any doubts?

-Inside the email or letter, thank the interviewer for his or her time, reiterate your interest in the opportunity, and mention one topic from your notes that addresses an area of the interviewer's focus.
-Most interviews entail stress and nerves.
-This mustn’t interfere with reaching your career goals.
-Pre-interview preparation leads to strong performance and boosts interview success.
+In the email or letter, thank the interviewer for his or her time, reiterate your interest in the opportunity, and mention one topic from your notes that addresses an area of the interviewer's focus.

 If there's something you had meant to mention during the interview but didn't, use your thank-you note to share your thoughts.